This chapter of our documentation is still in beta. We welcome feedback, corrections,

 Complete a semi-diplomatic transcription of an early edition of your play.
 In many

-cases, you will check a pre-existing transcription is correct.
-In other cases, you
+cases, you will check a pre-existing transcription to ensure that it is correct; if

-will need to prepare a full transcription yourself.
 Contact the LEMDO team to see if there is a pre-existing semi-diplomatic transcription for your play, or

 If you are encoding your own edition, generate a basic modernized text from your semi-diplomatic